 "There are so many different types of physical activity that I would recommend trying a range sports or fitness activities, and seeing which ones work for you.
 Also remember you will not enjoy every session at the gym, or every fitness class, walk or run so don't give yourself a hard time if you have a bad day.
 Just keep going and look for the positives in each session." - Ross Haslam

-Ross Haslam is a GB diver aiming to compete in the Individual 3m Springboard event at Tokyo Olympics in 2021.
+Ross Haslam is a GB diver who has represented Britain at the Commonwealth Games and FINA World Champsionships.
 You can follow his journey on Instagram @rosshaslam